 Transit stops in Milwaukie are owned and maintained by TriMet.
-The purpose of the project is Improvements:
+The purpose of the project is to facilitate improvements to bus shelters in partnership projects with Improvements:

 Operating Budget Impact: None; anticipated to be owned and maintained by TriMet.

 Key Departments: Community Development, Planning